 This is important particularly for degree credit courses and transferability.
 A course must be articulated with transfer institutions before a student can complete the course and expect to transfer it.
-Articulations typically occur during the summer following the academic year you propose a new course.
 Discuss deadlines for submission of courses to transfer institutions with the Articulation Officer.